Zambezi Explorer Cruises

 The Zambezi explorer company offer breakfast, lunch, sunset cruises and dinner cruises.
 For more information about these options please refer to our Zambezi River Cruise page.
 They have a total of four boats of varying sizes which we have detailed below.

 The Zambezi Explorer, which is the flagship and the largest in the fleet, with a maximum capacity of 150 passengers.

 The Zambezi Explorer vessel

-The Ma Roberts is a double-decker boat, with a maximum capacity of 70 passengers.
+The Zambezi Breeze is a double-decker boat, with a maximum capacity of 70 passengers.
 This boat is mainly used for dinner cruises.

 Zambezi Reflections has a single deck and a capacity of 34 passengers.
 This is also used mainly for dinner cruises and is a dedicated floating restaurant

 Sunset and dinner cruise on the Zambezi Reflections

 The Kalunda is a small boat catering for only 6 passengers, so is ideal for couples, small groups or families, that are after a private and intimate cruise.

 • National Parks Fees (currently US$10 per adult)